U.S.: California Hub | NORTH AMERICA

-Regino Chávez is the proud father of two children and grandfather of two boys.
-During my time off, I enjoy spending time in the mountains walking amongst the trees, by a river fishing, or reading at some tranquil spot.
+I have always enjoyed spending time with my two children and my two grandchildren.
+I have also enjoyed spending time in the mountains walking amongst the trees, fishing on the banks of a river fishing, or reading at some tranquil spot.

 As a child growing up in South Texas, I often wondered where life would take me.
 So, being a curious child, I lifted my gaze to look beyond the flat lands of South Texas to look for opportunities where I would thrive.
 That curiosity has served me well and, at times, gotten me in trouble.
 That trouble is the kind of trouble I like – advocacy for those who have limited opportunities.
 Even at that young age, I understood that every child deserves experiences that will open the mind and spirit to adventure!